 4. Pick the Right Size Gym Backpack

 Choose a backpack that fits within this space comfortably.
-Most Nike backpacks range from 33cm for kids' backpacks to more than 53cm for adult bags.
+Most Nike backpacks range from 13 inches for kids packs to more than 21 inches for adult bags.

-When it comes to volume, think about what items you'll be packing, such as clothing, gear, a laptop, shoes, toiletries and chargers.
-A common way to measure backpack volume is in litres.
+When it comes to volume, think about what items you’ll be packing, such as clothing, gear, a laptop, shoes, toiletries, and chargers.
+A common way to measure backpack volume is in liters.

 A medium-sized bag will suffice for most gym goers.
-These range from about 30 to 40 litres, which should easily hold a pair of sneakers, a change of clothes, water bottle, small toiletries kit and some gym accessories such as gloves or wristbands.
+These range from about 30 to 40 liters, which should easily hold a pair of sneakers, a change of clothes, water bottle, small toiletries kit, and some gym accessories such as gloves or wristbands.

 While you browse online, always look for photos that show a model wearing the backpack to give you a better understanding of the actual size.

-5. Think About How You'll Organise Your Gear
+5. Think About How You’ll Organize Your Gear

-The best workout backpacks provide plenty of pockets and zip compartments to organise your workout clothes, shoes and gear.
+The best workout backpacks provide plenty of pockets and zippered compartments to organize your workout clothes, shoes, and gear.

-Smaller, zip or VELCRO® pockets made from mesh help you see what's inside, so you can quickly find essential items like your keys or wallet.
-Separate compartments are also great for storing your dirty clothes, sweaty shoes and towel.
+Smaller, zippered or hook-and-loop fasteners pockets made from mesh help you see what’s inside so you can quickly find essential items like your keys or wallet.
+Separate compartments are also great for storing your dirty clothes, sweaty shoes, and towel.

 If you plan on carrying your laptop with you, make sure the backpack can accommodate at least a 15-inch size and comes with padding to protect it and hold it in place.
 Here are some features and components to keep in mind:

-- Front-loading compartment: A front-loading pocket typically comes with an easy-access zip to open and secure items quickly.
+- Front-loading compartment - A front-loading pocket typically comes with an easy access zipper to open and secure items quickly.

 6. Choose a Design That Fits Your Training

 Many workout backpacks and bags are designed for a specific activity.
-Look for a gym bag that was designed for your sport and fitness needs.
+Look for a gym bag that was designed for your sports and fitness needs.
 Here are some examples:

-- Football: Enough space to hold a football
+- Soccer - Enough space to hold a soccer ball